Applying for Housing

 Many students experience questions or anxiety about living with someone new.
 It is our goal to assist students in developing these new relationships.
 We do not accommodate roommate change requests based on first impressions or assumed differences.
 When conflicts arise, we encourage roommates to communicate their concerns to each other honestly and constructively.
 However, we acknowledge there are times when a third-party perspective, such as from a Community Leader or Housing Coordinator, helps in the mediation process.

 If you are experiencing conflicts with your roommate, we encourage you to first discuss the concerns with your roommate(s).
 If the issue cannot be resolved, then the next step will be to discuss the concerns with a community leader.
 Community leaders are trained and prepared to help residents with potential roommate conflicts.
 Should the issue not be resolved between the two roommates, and the community leader; then the next step will be to discuss the conflict with a Housing Coordinator.
 Housing Coordinators are professional staff members who oversee conflicts that require a 3rd party and are trained in conflict resolution and low-level mediation.
 If after a concerted effort from all roommates does not resolve the issue to a habitable level, we're happy to explore other living options, which may include a move.
 Typically, students cannot ask that a roommate be relocated.
-Only in rare cases that involve a documented breach of university policy will a student be reassigned or removed from their assignment.
+Only in rare cases that involve a documented breach of university rules will a student be reassigned or removed from their assignment.

 Room Change Requests